roman-milk/roman-milk.github.io/stockingTales.md

  THE END

  Author's Note: Thanks again to HOUSEWIFE KELLY for the generous use of her photos.
-Report_Story #1